Death of Elisa Lam: In popular culture

 In March 2016, BuzzFeed Unsolved studied the case, with hosts Ryan and Brent checking into the hotel to visit locations involved in the mystery.

 Lam's case was incorporated into the plot of the 2018 horror film Followed, which shows the elevator footage, but instead has the body being found in a hotel's basement.
 Her behavior in the elevator was explained in the film as her playing "the Korean elevator game", in which pressing buttons in a certain order summons ghosts of people who died in the hotel.

 The industrial rock band SKYND released a single, "Elisa Lam", in 2018, based on Lam's case.
 The music video recreates the elevator security footage.

+YIIK: A Postmodern RPG, released in February 2019, had the character Semi Pak disappear in a similar way to Lam, kickstarting the plot of the game.
+This was criticized by many, who found it distasteful.

 The Discovery+ show Ghost Adventures investigated Lam's death in a two-hour special launched on January 4, 2021.

 On January 13, 2021, Netflix announced a four-episode docuseries titled Crime Scene: The Vanishing at the Cecil Hotel, which explores Lam's death and premiered on February 10, 2021.

+It was used in the series Beyond Belief: Fact or Fiction in the episode Das Hotel des Grauens (The Hotel of Horror).

+Lam's death serves as a minor plot device in Argentinian writer Mariana Enríquez's short-story "Un lugar soleado para gente sombría" (included in her 2024 homonymous collection published in Spanish by Anagrama), in which a journalist is tasked by her editor to write an article about a cult that holds regular séances by the hotel's water tank, in an effort to contact Lam's spirit and shed light on the circumstances surrounding her passing.